 The v1.0 quickstarts and tutorials walk you through building an app on your preferred platform using the Azure AD Authentication Library (ADAL) SDK.
 See the v1.0 Quickstarts and v1.0 Tutorials in Microsoft identity platform (Azure Active Directory for developers) to get started.

 See the v1.0 How-to guides for detailed info and walkthroughs of the most common tasks in Azure AD.

 The following articles provide detailed information about APIs, protocol messages, and terms that are used in Azure AD.

 - Authentication Libraries (ADAL) An overview of the libraries and SDKs that are provided by Azure AD.

 - Code samples A list of all of the Azure AD code samples.

 - Glossary Terminology and definitions of words that are used throughout this documentation.

 See Azure Active Directory developer platform videos for help migrating to the new Microsoft identity platform.

 Help and support

-If you need help, want to report an issue, or want to learn more about your support options, see the following article:
+If you need help, want to report an issue, or would like to learn about your support options, see Help and support for developers.